FastReports/FastReport-Cloud-Go/docs/ExportsApi.md

 > ExportsVM ExportsGetFilesList(ctx, id).Skip(skip).Take(take).Execute()

-Get all files from specified folder
+Get all files from specified folder. <br />  User with Get Entity permission can access this method. <br />  The method will returns minimal infomration about the file: <br />  id, name, size, editedTime, createdTime, tags, status, statusReason.

 ### Example